 According to the Mayo Clinic: “Chronic stressful life situations can increase the risk of developing depression if you aren’t coping with the stress well.
 There’s also increasing evidence of links among poor coping, stress and physical illness.”

 If you feel constantly stressed, the clinic recommends finding ways to mitigate that stress to avoid ill effects on your health.
-You can try yoga or meditation, working out regularly, prioritizing your sleep, and making sure you have the time to do things you enjoy.
+You can try yoga or meditation, working out regularly, prioritizing your sleep and making sure you have the time to do things you enjoy.
+“Although these strategies may help for certain types of stress, it’s important to contact your healthcare provider to discuss different treatment options if your stress is unmanageable,” says Casey.

 Hormones may play a role in conditions like postpartum depression (PPD) and premenstrual dysphoric disorder (PMDD).